Teachers Are Stressed, And That Should Stress Us All

 Related Stories

 Meria Carstarphen is not a teacher but knows a thing or two about classroom stress.
-She's run a couple of big city school systems and is now superintendent in Atlanta.
+She has run a couple of big city school systems and is now superintendent in Atlanta.
 Carstarphen says she advises new teachers: You can't take care of your students if you don't take care of yourself.

 "Put your oxygen mask on first," she tells her rookies.
 "Then we'll talk about everybody else."